About the TEAC NT-505

 The TEAC NT-505 features a plethora of connections, including Ethernet for high-res music streaming.

 TEAC's all-purpose player is actually several components packed into one compact, full-metal chassis.
 In addition to the high-end DAC and headphone amp, there's a versatile network player for playing high-res audio formats from a PC or server.
-You can also stream losless audio, with access to the music services Qobuz and TIDAL — and full MQA support coming soon.
+You can also stream losless audio, with access to the music services Qobuz and TIDAL — with full MQA support.
 The NT-505 can even act as a fully functioning stereo preamp with volume control that can connect to your favorite power amp or active speakers.

 Dual-mono design maximizes stereo separation